f0rkz/gameserver-daemon/README.md

 See: `--update`

 ## --runscript
 Generate the runscript.txt file used to update the gameserver at launch.
-Not required, but helpful!
+Required for headless launch.

+I may add some fix later to ignore runscript.txt if it does not exist, but you really should be using a runscript!

 ## --servercfg
 Generate server.cfg from settings set in `--configure`.
 This is not required, but it is very helpful for automation.